-- Service user data is held by commissioners and service providers (for example, information about care needs), including information relating to school pupils.
+- Service user data is held by commissioners and service providers (for example, information about care needs) and is used to inform Impact Assessments.

 In 2010 the Equality and Human Rights Commission has published first triennial review called How Fair is Britain.
 It looks at the progress that society is making in relation to equality and human rights across a range of groups including low income groups.
 It reports on eight key areas: